Unblocked-Infinite/Forum/README.md

 </h1>

 This forum is an upgrade from the experimental forum I made a few months ago.
-This forum was made under contract, but the person who wanted the forum made decided to block me.
+This forum was made as a request, but the person who wanted the forum made decided to block me.
 It's been locked away in my folder for some time now, but I don't feel like running a forum.
 So here is the open source version of it. - Oh yes, the person wanted it made such that it resembles ogusers, it kinda does but I changed it around a little.

 Might work on it from time to time, to fix minor bugs and glitches.